alexanderg99/Coffeebreak-SFA_SCDFXIBM-Hackathon/README.md

 * Jasper Ong

 ### What's the problem?
 * False alarms are a major inefficiency to any fire alarm system.
-When a fire alarm is falsely triggered, people may call in to SCDF to report a non-existent fire, leading to wastage of resources and potentially curtailing SCDF's ability to target real threats.
+When a fire alarm is falsely triggered, people may call in to SCDF to report non-existent fires, leading to wastage of resources and potentially curtailing SCDF's ability to target real threats.
 Frequent false alarms also lead to a loss of confidence in the system, leading to slow response in cases of actual fire.

 * It is important to quickly evaluate whether an alarm is a true positive or a false positive so that SCDF can respond to situations appropriately.